Sunday, March 29, 2009

 I remembered it, though, and waited for the DVD.
 I watched it a couple of nights ago, and I'm not over it yet.

 Some of the criticisms are valid.
 Yes, there is a bit too much going on in this film.
 There are too many story threads, too much self-indulgence by the director--even too many miracles, from what I could see.
 It's overlong by at least a quarter hour (although I didn't notice the time while watching it).
-Also, I found the some of the race-activist dialog the characters engaged in at least a decade ahead of its time.
+Also, I found some of the race-activist dialog the characters engaged in at least a decade ahead of its time.

 All that being said, I think it's a good movie.
 My criterion is simple.
 Any film that holds my thoughts long after viewing qualifies.
 Two days later, I'm still remembering the winsome character Angelo and the touching relationship between him and his "Giante Cioccolato" (Chocolate Giant), the raw and gripping depictions of war's brutality, and the uplifting final scene that gently closes the circle on a harsh and bitter journey.